bitaculous/assetify/README.md

 Installation
 ------------

-1. Add assetify to your Gemfile:
+1. Add [Assetify] to your Gemfile:

     ```
     group :assets do